sebastian-heinz/Arrowgene.DragonsDogmaOnline/docs/generic_quest_state_machine.md

 ### Main Story Quests

-There exists an implementation of the following main story quests but they are currently disabled.
+There exists an implementation of the following main story quests.

 #### Season 1.0

 | Quest Name | Comment |
 |:----------:|:-------:|
-| [Resolutions and Omens](http://ddon.wikidot.com/mq:resolutionsandomens) | Issues related to NPC FSM, high level characters and logging in after creating character.
-Also transition from MSQ1 to MSQ2 leaves you with tutorial gear equipped.
+| [Resolutions and Omens](http://ddon.wikidot.com/mq:resolutionsandomens) | Some issues related to NPC FSM when transitioning between groups in the first area.
+Gear flickers for a moment after completing the quest.
 | [The Slumbering God](http://ddon.wikidot.com/mq:theslumberinggod) | Working Well.
 | [Envoy of Reconciliation](http://ddon.wikidot.com/mq:envoyofreconciliation) | Working Well.
 | [Soldiers of the Rift](https://ddonline.tumblr.com/post/126992462344/mq-soldier-of-the-rift) | Working Well.